-6.4.4 Siltation and Erosion Control
+6.4.5 Siltation and Erosion Control

 Siltation and Erosion Control will be implemented for all construction activities within the Study Area, including vegetation clearing, topsoil stripping, road construction and stockpiling materials.
-It is recommended that the stormwater management facilities associated with each phase of development be constructed first as development occurs to provide sediment storage and quality control during construction activities.
+It is recommended that the stormwater management facilities associated with each phase of development be constructed first to provide sediment storage and quality control during construction activities.